Dkell88/LHL-Midterm/planning/agile_vs_stretch.md

 # Stretch

 * Login in page
+* Add permissions for there maps.
+  * User can fork a map
 * If they are no signed in and hit
 * Grab users geolocation form browser
+* Method Overrides
 * Have the map zoom in as the user is creating the map.
 As they type a city.
 * Have multiple maps displayed
 * Randomly generate suggestions (exploritory catigories)